Oxymetaphoric/milestone_project_1/README.md

 1. As a first time user I want to know who this company is

+   - company name and contact information clearly visible on page load
+   - About Us page is clearly visible and accessible to new users <br><br>

 2. As a first time visitor I want to know what breeds of dogs Jenamin works with

+   - About Us page and Upcoming Litters pages clearly state the breeds of the relevant dogs<br><br>

 3. As a first time user I want a smooth experience with easy access to the most important information (contact and location details)

+   - contact information is accessible on page load.
+   - Site is responsive <br><br>

 4. As a first time user I want to see many pictures of puppies
+   - Site has many pictures <br><br>
 5. As a first time user I want to not be frustrated with the layout or design of the site
+   - site layout is cohesive and logical
+   - site design is clean and responsive <br><br>
 6. As a first time user I would like to be easily able to contact the business with questions
+   - the site provides multiple avenues to contact the owners

 #### - Returning User

 1. As a returning user I would like to see new/different pictures

+   - Testimonials and Upcoming Litters pages both to would be updated regularly
+     <br><br>

 2. As a returning user I would like easy access to the Upcoming Litters page as I am looking for one in particular

+   - Upcoming Litters page is accessible from all other pages via header navigation <br><br>

 3. As a returning user I would like to be able to find the business on social media

+   - social links are in the footer of all pages <br><br>

 4. As a returning user I would like easy access to the contact and location details

+   - contact and location details are available on page load of landing page, allowing swift access<br><br>

 5. As a returning customer I would like easy access to the various official information, registration numbers etc.
+   - all pertinent information is available via the head and footer

 #### - Site Owner